Saturday, September 16, 2006

 The End of the Age of Plastic

-Plastic as a word means malleable, but most of us think of an image when we hear the word - a bag, a cup, a container for something, a disposable thing.
-Plastic however is a petroleum product.
-Considering that petroleum is a non-renewable resource, we must begin to think of a world without plastic.
-What is now manufactured as a commodity as insignificant as paper, will sometime become a collector’s passion.
-Like a grandparent’s remark, “When I was young we walked everywhere,” our present use of plastic will become a curiosity of the past.
+Plastic, as a word, means malleable, but when most of us hear it, we think of a bag, a cup, a container for something, a disposable thing.
+Plastic is a petroleum product.
+Considering that petroleum is a non-renewable resource, it's time we envisioned a world without plastic.
+What is now manufactured as a commodity as insignificant as paper, which may, in the future, become a collector’s passion.
+Like a grandparent’s remark, “When I was young, we walked everywhere,” our present use of plastic will become a curiosity of a time when everything was made of this inexpensive material.
+Will a plastic grocery bag become a museum item?

 No comments: